gradejs/gradejs/README.md

 ## How to use

-Go to the [https://gradejs.com/](https://gradejs.com/) (password: gradejs) and enter a site in the `https://example.com` format.
+Go to the [https://gradejs.com/](https://gradejs.com/) and enter a site in the `https://example.com` format.
 An analysis is performed server-side.
 Once the bundle is analyzed, the package name, version, size, and relative percentage size of the packages are returned.

 ## Supported bundlers & packages